learn-co-curriculum/intro-to-tic-tac-toe-rb/README.md

 Tic Tac Toe is a simple ruleset that flexes the basic concepts in programming, like data structures for storing the board, conditional logic for knowing whose turn it is or if someone has won.

 Because of the simple game rules, Tic Tac Toe is very easy to decompose into discrete, small, functionality, that we can then put together to create a complete game.
-This processes of decomposition and synthesis, breaking something down and putting it back together, is absolutely essential to programming.
+This process of decomposition and synthesis, breaking something down and putting it back together, is absolutely essential to programming.

 The simple interface Tic Tac Toe requires, a basic 3 x 3 grid, is also easy to port to multiple interfaces.
 We can build a command line version of Tic Tac Toe or a web-based version.
 We can even build a SMS version of Tic Tac Toe if we wanted.